How to develop and use Strategy Maps to:

 Each management team has their own Strategy Map, so overall this creates a cascade of strategy maps as the strategy is cascaded through the organisation; an individual strategy map representing that management team’s contribution to the overall strategy.

 Strategy Maps are unique to that organisation.
 They represents that organisation’s strategy.
 No one else’s strategy.
-For this reason strategy maps should not be copied, unless you intend to also copy that organisation’s strategy (which I strongly don’t advise).
+For this reason strategy maps should not be copied, unless you intend to also copy that organisation’s strategy (I strongly advise you avoid copycat strategy).

 Strategy maps are about focus, choice and change